UMWRG/demos/WaterAllocationDemo/model/pywr/worked-example/readme.md

 This is a step-by-step set of instructions for running the water allocation model in pywr through Hydra Platform.

+## Disclaimer
-Please note that this example is broken into multiple scripts for illustration.
+This example is broken into multiple scripts for illustration, and does not necessarily reflect how a cliient interaction should be performed.

-A single connection would normally be used for all communiucation with Hydra Platform.
+For example,a single connection would normally be used for all communiucation with Hydra Platform.

+The code is kept as short as possible for clarity, so there is a minimum of error checking in place!

 #Prerequisites